 |z_position||0.0||m||Z axis position according to the marked origin|

-taking into account that the first damage the following
+Take into account that the first value affects the following ones